Folk Architecture & Daily Life Scancen "Strochitsy"

 A large-scale scientific expedition involving architects, historians and ethnographers was undertaken in 1976.
 The expedition toured various regions of Belarus, searching, examining and transporting specimens of wooden architecture, household goods and crafts to the site of the present-day museum.
 The scancen dates from December 9, 1976.

-A number of expositions featuring architecture, culture and everyday life of three ethnographic regions – Central Belarus, Poozerye and Dnieper Region – were opened in the period from 1987 to 1994.
+A number of expositions featuring architecture, culture and everyday life of three ethnographic regions – Central Belarus, Poozerye and Dnieper Region - were opened in the period from 1987 to 1994.
 Today the museum displays nearly 40 objects.
 All the exhibits (there are about 20,000 of them) of this open-air museum were found in different regions of Belarus.
-There you can see the authentic houses, household buildings, village school, wooden Uniate church, windmill, backsmith's shop and so know more about the life in the Belarusian province in old times.
-Pieces of villages having been kept up from previous centuries till nowadays introduce the rural style of life in different parts of old Belarus.
+There you can see the authentic houses, household buildings, village school, wooden Uniate Church, windmill, backsmith's shop and learn more about the life in the Belarusian province in old times.
 The architecture, an interior of the houses, numerous domestic utensils, articles of applied arts, agricultural implements used by the rural population in the past show us the way of life of our ancestors.

-The scancen is the area to perform various national feasts and rites, festivals and concerts such as Kolyada, Pancake Week, Spring Calling, Autumn Fest, project "Masterpieces of the World Classics in the Open-Air Museum", etc.
+The meseum is the area to perform various national festivals and concerts such as Kolyady, Pancake Week, Spring Calling, Autumn Fest, event "Masterpieces of the World Classics in the Open-Air Museum", etc.

-Visitors to the museum have a chance to take part in various festivities, enjoy true potato pancakes, vereshchaka, sbiten, other dishes and drinks of the Belarusian cuisine in a local tavern.
+Visitors to the museum have a chance to take part in various festivities, enjoy real potato pancakes, vereshchaka, sbiten, other dishes and drinks of the Belarusian cuisine in a local tavern.